Texas police officer killed by man fleeing traffic stop

-NASSAU BAY, Texas (AP) - A Houston-area police sergeant was killed when a man wanted on a domestic violence warrant broke free from police while being handcuffed, fled from a traffic stop and struck her with his vehicle, police said.
+NASSAU BAY, Texas (AP) - A Houston-area police sergeant was killed when a man wanted on a domestic violence warrant fled from a traffic stop and struck her with his vehicle, police said.

 The search continued early Wednesday for the man, who police said likely still has one handcuff attached to his wrist.
 Police have not released his name.